 Spanish majors and minors may be especially interested in this new interdisciplinary minor in linguistics which is now being offered by the Department of English.
 The following classes in the Department of Languages and Culture Studies count towards this minor: TRAN 3601 Introduction to Translation Studies; SPAN 4231 Spanish Phonetics; SPAN 4232 Spanish Linguistics; SPAN 4233 History of the Spanish Language.

 Students will learn to understand the fundamental role of language across many areas of study by taking two classes towards the Minor from any of the following departments: Anthropology, Philosophy, Communication Studies, Psychology, Language and Culture Studies, Cognitive Science and Computer Science.
 For more information, consult the Linguistics Minor program description.
 Dr. Ralph Thiede advises for this minor.

 Language Resource Center, COED 434

 All students are also encouraged to study abroad to finish their intermediate language sequence.
 UNC Charlotte offers programs in Spain and Costa Rica.
 Go to Study Abroad for more information.

-The Spanish major, Bachelor of Arts in Spanish degree, offers two tracks:
+The Spanish major, Bachelor of Arts in Spanish degree, offers three concentrations:

-1) literature/culture emphasis and 2) applied language emphasis.
+1) Literature & culture concentration, 2) Applied Language concentration or 3) Hispanic Studies concentration.
 Each track consists of 30 hours of courses in Spanish, plus a one-hour Senior Seminar (LACS 4690).
 Students majoring in Spanish are strongly encouraged to take courses in another language at least through the Intermediate level.
-Both tracks require a core of 3 classes:
+All concentrations require a core of 3 classes:

 An undergraduate minor in Spanish consists of 15 hours from the following courses: SPAN 3201, SPAN 3202 or 3203, SPAN 3208, and 6 additional hours at either the 3000 or 4000 level.